baghaii/BakingApp/README.md

 ingredients and steps in one pane and the ExoPlayer and the detailed instructions in the other using the [master/detail flow](https://inducesmile.com/android/android-fragment-masterdetail-flow-tutorial-in-android-studio/) design pattern.
-4. After that, it should not be difficult to create a single-fragment Activity called RecipeDetailActivity that loads the Detail Fragment.
+4. After that, it should not be difficult to create a single-fragment Activity called RecipeDetailActivity that loads the Detail Fragment for the phone layout.
 5. Once the basic app is complete, I plan to create a Widget.
-6. Finally, I plan to create some Espresso testing.
+6. Finally, I plan to do some Espresso testing.

 ## Attributions
 The launcher icon is made by [Smashicons](https://www.flaticon.com/authors/smashicons) from [Flaticon](https://www.flaticon.com/) and is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).
 I modified it using [Android Asset Studio's launcher icon generator](http://romannurik.github.io/AndroidAssetStudio/icons-launcher.html).